Home | Community Forum | Blog

 In SAP systems, the risks of data loss are inherent in the daily workflow of an organization.
 Unauthorized access and modification of databases, whether intentional or not, can easily lead to data loss.
 In the context of global partnerships, supply chains, and a diversified workforce, it is challenging to restrict data flow within a fixed perimeter.
 It is common to download and share relevant documents with external users – whether as attachments, document info records, or AO reports – potentially disclosing sensitive information inadvertently.

-Consequences of data leak in SAP
+Consequences of data leaks in SAP

 SAP applications entail various types of sensitive data, including intellectual property, trade secrets, financial data, sales forecasts, customer lists, and pricing information.
 Therefore, data loss within SAP systems can result in severe financial and legal costs for organizations.
 For example, mishandling an AO report might expose the company’s trade secrets to unauthorized parties, causing great financial loss, a trust crisis among customers, and potential legal consequences.